ManimCommunity/manim/docs/source/guides/configuration.rst

    manim -sqh <file.py> SceneName

-The equivalent ``--format=png`` spelling uses the same fast final-state-only evaluation.
+The equivalent ``--format=png`` spelling uses the same fast mode that saves only the last frame.
 Use ``--format=png-sequence`` when every rendered frame should be written as a numbered PNG instead.

 The following example specifies the output file name (with the :code:`-o` flag), renders only the first ten animations (:code:`-n` flag) with a white